thallada/thallada.github.io/README.md

 It was really fun to tweak various variables in the script and see how the animation reacted.
 It didn't take much tweaking to get the lines to appear like lightning flashing in the distant background, or like cracks splitting the screen, or like growing forest of sprouting trees.

-A future project may involve putting the magic up on its own webpage and add UI dials to allow anyone to change these variables in realtime.
+You can play around with these variables yourself on the [/magic page](http://www.hallada.net/magic) which has sliders for tweaking the animations in realtime.

 ##Layout & CSS##
 I use a [grid system devised by Adam Kaplan](http://www.adamkaplan.me/grid/) and